 GPT promotes an inclusive workplace where employee differences like sexuality, sex, gender identity, race, beliefs, age or abilities are valued.
 The unique skills, perspectives and experience that our employees possess promote greater creativity and innovation that better reflect and serve the needs of our diverse customer base, ultimately driving improved business performance.

-With that in mind, GPT’s Gender Diversity Strategy consists of a range of measures designed to:
+GPT’s Gender Diversity Strategy consists of a range of measures designed to:

 - Attract and recruit qualified female candidates;